Personal Tips for Traveling With Chihuahuas

 My First Trip With Pet Chihuahuas

-Let me introduce the three stars of this story.
-From left to right: Louie (The Toothpick) Cujo, Sassy (The Diva) Sassafras and Crazy Boy Champ (The Chewin' Chihuahua).
+Let me introduce the three stars of this story (photographed from left to right below): Louie (The Toothpick) Cujo, Sassy (The Diva) Sassafras and Crazy Boy Champ (The Chewin' Chihuahua).
 Louie and Champ are three years old and experiencing their first road trip ever.
 Sassy is 13 years old and a world traveler who belongs to my travel buddy, Martha.
 This would be the first time traveling with all the dogs and we hoped Sassy would teach them well.

 I had a lot of anxiety regarding their first road trip and wanted to be well prepared—for them and me.
 I researched how to travel with pets including all the pet traveling tips I could find, including pet-friendly hotels, while preparing to take a trip that was only two hours from home.
 They love to ride in the car, but the extended length of time on the road and a hotel stay was heading into unknown territory.